Television: Internet television

 Internet television (Internet TV) (or online television) is the digital distribution of television content via the Internet as opposed to traditional systems like terrestrial, cable, and satellite, although the Internet itself is received by terrestrial, cable, or satellite methods.
-Internet television is a general term that covers the delivery of television series, and other video content, over the Internet by video streaming technology, typically by major traditional television broadcasters.
-Internet television should not be confused with Smart TV, IPTV or with Web TV.
+Internet television is a general term that covers the delivery of television series and other video content over the Internet by video streaming technology, typically by major traditional television broadcasters.
+Internet television should not be confused with Smart TV, IPTV, or with Web TV.
 Smart television refers to the television set which has a built-in operating system.
 Internet Protocol television (IPTV) is one of the emerging Internet television technology standards for use by television networks.
 Web television is a term used for programs created by a wide variety of companies and individuals for broadcast on Internet television.

+Traditional cable and satellite television providers began to offer services such as Sling TV, owned by Dish Network, which was unveiled in January 2015.
+DirecTV, another satellite television provider, launched their own streaming service, DirecTV Stream, in 2016.
+Sky launched a similar streaming service in the UK called Now.
+In 2013, Video on demand website Netflix earned the first Primetime Emmy Award nominations for original streaming television at the 65th Primetime Emmy Awards.
+Three of its series, House of Cards, Arrested Development, and Hemlock Grove, earned nominations that year.
+On July 13, 2015, cable company Comcast announced an HBO plus broadcast TV package at a price discounted from basic broadband plus basic cable.

+In 2017, YouTube launched YouTube TV, a streaming service that allows users to watch live television programs from popular cable or network channels and record shows to stream anywhere, anytime.
+As of 2017, 28% of US adults cite streaming services as their main means for watching television, and 61% of those ages 18 to 29 cite it as their main method.
+As of 2018, Netflix is the world's largest streaming TV network and also the world's largest Internet media and entertainment company with 117 million paid subscribers, and by revenue and market cap.
+In 2020, the COVID-19 pandemic had a strong impact in the television streaming business with the lifestyle changes such as staying at home and lockdowns.